tikv/website/content/docs/5.1/develop/rawkv/ttl.md

 ## Use TTL in Java client

 After TTL is enabled in TiKV, you can set it in Java client via the `put` API or `CAS` API.
-The following two examples shows how to set TTL via the `put` API and `CAS` API.
+The following two examples show how to set TTL via the `put` API and `CAS` API.

 ### Set TTL in the `put` API